Beryl Gemstone Information

 Beryl Gemstone Mythology, Metaphysical and Crystal Healing PowersBack to Top

 Golden beryl, or heliodor, is a lesser-known gem, therefore it lacks the fame, myth, legend and astrology associations of better known gems.
 Despite the lack of major awareness, golden beryl does still have its place in the metaphysical world of crystal power.

 Golden beryl is known as 'The stone of the sun' and the term 'heliodor' was taken from the Greek language.
 Greeks believed that golden beryl contained the actual warmth and energy of the sun.
 Heliodor has been worn and used as talismans for many centuries.
-Golden beryl is said to boost the drive and determination to succeed of its wearer, and it can also protect its wearer from psychological manipulation by others.
-It can deter spirits, ghosts and dark forces.
+Golden beryl is said to boost the drive and determination to succeed of its wearer, and also protect its wearer from psychological manipulation by others.
+It is believed by some to deter spirits, ghosts and dark forces.

 Physically, golden beryl is thought to strengthen the immune system and is thought to be useful for treating disorders of the liver, spleen and pancreas.
 Golden beryl is best for stimulating both the crown and solar plexus chakras, but it can be used on all chakras.
 Heliodor is thought to honor the Greek Goddess of Spring, Persephone.
 Golden beryl also honors Tiamat, the Sumero-Babylonian Goddess of Chaos.
 Heliodor does not represent any official month as a birthstone, but it is known as the stone of the moon.

 Beryl Gemstone and Jewelry Design IdeasBack to Top

 Golden beryl is an excellent gemstone for any type of jewelry application.
 It is considered to be both hard and durable.
 It also has a good level of fire and brilliance which makes it an ideal gemstone for open settings.
 It is available in larger sizes and very much affordable compared to other gemstones.
 Golden beryl is perfect for setting in large gemstone rings or pendants.
 Since it is almost always free of inclusions and has intense and vivid color, it is best set into designs that allow light to pass through easily.